The 2014 Tennessee Archaeology Awareness Month Poster!

 The view of Mound Bottom from Mace Bluff allows one the opportunity to reflect on the people that built this town and ceremonial center approximately 1,000 years ago.
 You can read about the history of investigations and interest in Mound Bottom, as well as a summary of what is known about its archaeological components in yesterday’s blog post by Aaron Deter-Wolf.

-The grass covered earthen mounds at Mound Bottom are a testament to the builders’ architectural ingenuity, the location highlights their concern with access to transportation and trade routes, and the layout, including the palisade wall that is no longer visible above the surface, gives us insight into their sense of urban planning and community safety.
+The grass covered earthen mounds at Mound Bottom are a testament to the builders’ architectural ingenuity, the location highlights their concern with access to transportation and trade routes, and the layout gives us insight into their sense of urban planning.
 The petroglyph at Mace Bluff ties into these themes, and shows a dedication to their spiritual beliefs and heritage.

 To find out where you can get a Tennessee Archaeology Awareness Month poster or postcard, email us at Tennessee.Archaeology@gmail.com, or use the contact form below.
 Please include your full address when you contact us, and note that quantities are limited.